 CLEAN SPILLS AS YOU GO: Don’t allow the glue to fully dry on the face of the flooring; it will be next to impossible to clean off.
 If any glue squeezes out of the seams, allow it to dry for 10 to 15 minutes and then lightly scrape it away with a plastic scraper or putty knife, any glue left can be cleaned with a damp cloth.
 Stick with the method: don’t be tempted to wipe away the glue right away or you’ll just force it into the grain of the wood which you’ll see it once it dries.

-I can’t speak for other glues, but the one we used could easily be peeled off the top of any boards we accidentally spilled on (as long as it was done within that certain time period).
+I can’t speak for other glues, but the one we use can easily peel off the top of any boards we accidentally spill on (as long as it sets up and is done right away).
 Believe me – you will appreciate that feature if it’s your first time working with a floating floor!

 The picture below shows the spline transition into the next room.

 Apply glue on the spline and insert it into the groove.
-After letting it dry, then you can proceed gluing the rest of the floor boards in the opposition direction to the wall in exactly the same way as before!
+After letting it dry, then you can proceed gluing the rest of the floor boards.
+Proceed in the opposite direction to the wall in exactly the same way as before!
 It’s genius!